rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default App;
 {{< /highlight >}}

 The helper function `onAuthStateChanged()` gets a function as input and this function has access to the authenticated user object.
-In addition, this passed function is called **every time** something changed with the authenticated user.
-Therefore, it is called when a user signs up (because it results in a sign in), signs in and signs out.
+In addition, this passed function is called **every time** something changed for the authenticated user.
+It is called when a user signs up (because it results in a sign in), signs in and signs out.
 If a user signs out, the `authUser` object is null.
-Thus the `authUser` property in the local state is set to null as well and as reaction the Navigation component displays different options.
+Thus the `authUser` property in the local state is set to null as well and as reaction components depending on it can display different options (e.g. Navigation component).

-Start your application again and verify that your sign up, sign in and sign out works properly and the navigation displays the options depending on the state accordingly.
+Start your application again and verify that your sign up, sign in and sign out works properly and that the Navigation components displays the options depending on the session state accordingly.

 That's it!
 You have successfully implemented the authentication flow with firebase in React.
-Everything that comes in the following sections is extra implementation sugar on top and a couple of neat features such as password forget and password update.
+Everything that comes in the following sections is extra implementation sugar on top and a couple of neat features algon the way.
+But you wouldn't need those things to continue with your own implementation.

 The recent sections were quite a lot of content.
-I didn't go into all the details, because I teach those in the referenced articles and "The Road to learn React".
+I didn't go into all the details, because I teach those in the referenced articles and [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
 So make sure to check out the ebook!

 {{% chapter_header "Session Handling with Higher Order Components" "react-firebase-session-handling-higher-order-components" %}}